 Backblaze is a company providing backup service who opened source its storage pod design two years ago.
 While it’s primarily aimed at building cloud storage facilities, it can also fit our goals with some adjustments – but certainly not for on-linear systems working in uncompressed HD in real-time.
 Anyway, this design seems OK at least for archiving purposes, which is already a very good thing as using DLT for archiving needs expensive robots to be achieved.
 The 2nd generation storage pod designed by Backblaze costs $7.384 for 135 terabytes, it runs twice as fast as the first generation design, costs $500 less for double capacity.
 The pods are running on Linux with JFS filesystem and the RAID-6 volumes are accessed through HTTPS (Tomcat), each pod having its own IP.
 In their view NFS doesn’t scale well but it would be a necessary protocol to support for the archiving use case (as well as CIFS).
 Anyway, their design is already a very good starting point for those who master the software part that runs on top of it !

 Entermedia is a digital asset management that allows to organize, track and share video (and other audio, images and text-based documents) assets through an online platform.
 It provides advanced metadata management and search through the assets catalogs.
-All the data is tored in XML, thus avoiding by default the need for complex systems to maintain – it can also be plugged to MySQL or SQL Server if you wish so.
+All the data is stored in XML, thus avoiding by default the need for complex systems to maintain – it can also be plugged to MySQL or SQL Server if you wish so.
 It integrates FFmpeg, LAME and ImageMagick for all video, audio and image conversion tasks.
+It’s also integrated with Drupal, WordPress and Joomla.

 If you are more on the PHP side of things, you can check Kaltura Community Edition which provides the backend stuff and an impressive range of frontend APIs.
 An if you wish to have more control on your final platform, you can take a look at MediaMosa which is based on Drupal and provides a SOA approach via a full REST integration, as well as the usual FFmpeg integration.
 You can also find many more open source DAMs on this page : so much choice – but not all are suitable for video management…